Convicts in Australia: Van Diemen's Land (Tasmania)

 In 1803, a British expedition was sent from Sydney to Tasmania (then known as Van Diemen's Land) to establish a new penal colony there.
 The small party, led by Lt.
 John Bowen, established a settlement at Risdon Cove, on the eastern side of the Derwent River.
 Originally sent to Port Philip, but abandoned within weeks, another expedition led by Lieutenant-Colonel David Collins arrived soon after.

 Collins considered the Risdon Cove site inadequate, and in 1804 he established an alternative settlement on the western side of the river at Sullivan's Cove, Tasmania.
-This later became known as Hobart, and the original settlement at Risdon Cove was deserted.
-Collins became the first Lieutenant-Governor of Van Diemen's Land.
+This later became known as Hobart, and the original settlement at Risdon Cove was abandoned.
+Collins was appointed as the first Lieutenant-Governor of Van Diemen's Land.

 When the convict station on Norfolk Island was abandoned in 1807–1808, the remaining convicts and free settlers were transported to Hobart and allocated land for resettlement.
-However, as the existing small population was already experiencing difficulties producing enough food, the sudden doubling of the population was almost catastrophic.
+However, as the existing small population was already having difficulties producing enough food, the sudden doubling of the population was almost catastrophic.

 Starting in 1816, more free settlers began arriving from Great Britain.
 On 3 December 1825 Tasmania was declared a colony separate from New South Wales, with a separate administration.

 The Macquarie Harbour penal colony on the West Coast of Tasmania was established in 1820 to exploit the valuable timber Huon Pine growing there for furniture making and shipbuilding.
-Macquarie Harbour had the added advantage of being almost impossible to escape from, most attempts ending with the convicts either drowning, dying of starvation in the bush, or (on at least two occasions) turning cannibal.
-Convicts sent to this settlement had usually re-offended during their sentence of transportation, and were treated very harshly, labouring in cold and wet weather, and subjected to severe corporal punishment for minor infractions.
-Several hundred non-indigenous black convicts were transported to Van Diemen's Land, most as punishment for speaking or acting against the British Empire.
+Macquarie Harbour had the added advantage of being almost impossible to escape from.
+Most attempts ended with fugitive convicts either drowning, dying of starvation in the bush, or (on at least three occasions) turning cannibal.

+Convicts sent to this settlement had usually re-offended during their sentence of transportation.
+They were treated very harshly, labouring in cold and wet weather, and subjected to severe corporal punishment for minor infractions.
+Several hundred non-indigenous black convicts were transported to Van Diemen's Land, some as punishment for speaking or acting against the British Empire.
+Most of these black convicts had been enslaved, and were transported for resisting their enslavement.